-All requests for emergency assistance and incident support must be clear and precise and shall be processed and recorded through a single dispatching center identified by the Incident

-Commandersof both Parties (Unified Command) and supported by order and request numbers.
-Any resources ordered outside of the Unified Ordering Point (UOP) will be considered voluntary contribution to the incident and will not seek reimbursement.
+All requests for emergency assistance and incident support must be clear and precise and shall be Commanders of both Parties (Unified Command) and supported by order and request numbers.
+Any resources ordered outside of the Unified Ordering Point (UOP) will be considered a voluntary contribution to the incident and will not seek reimbursement.